Watch The Weeknd's Super Bowl 2021 halftime show in full for free

 Though he didn't have guests during his performance, The Weeknd wasn't the only famous singer performing at the Super Bowl.

-Miley Cyrus brought Billy Idol and Joan Jett on stage during an iconic pre-show.
+Miley Cyrus brought Billy Idol and Joan Jett on stage during a preshow.
 The pregame national anthem was a duet performed by Grammy nominees Jazmine Sullivan and Eric Church.
 Before the anthem, Grammy-winning singer H.E.R. sang America the Beautiful.

-There will be still more music after the game.
-Verizon is hosting Big Concert for Small Business, a livestreaming musical event hosted by Tiffany Haddish and featuring artists such as Alicia Keys, Brandi Carlile, Christina Aguilera, Luke Bryan and Miley Cyrus, in addition to more from H.E.R., Jazmine Sullivan and Eric Church.
+After the game, Verizon presented Big Concert for Small Business, a livestreaming musical event hosted by Tiffany Haddish and featuring artists such as Alicia Keys, Brandi Carlile, Christina Aguilera, Luke Bryan and Miley Cyrus, in addition to more from H.E.R., Jazmine Sullivan and Eric Church.

-The concert will stream on Verizon's Twitter, TikTok, Twitch and YouTube channels, as well as on Yahoo, Fios and iHeartRadio, beginning after the game at 8 pm PT.
-Organizers are encouraging fans to make a $10 donation to support small businesses by texting SMALLBIZ to 20222.
+The concert streamed on Verizon's Twitter, TikTok, Twitch and YouTube channels, as well as on Yahoo, Fios and iHeartRadio, beginning after the game at 8 pm PT.
+Organizers encouraged fans to make a $10 donation to support small businesses by texting SMALLBIZ to 20222.

 CNET's Matt Elliott and Eli Blumenthal contributed to this story.